The History of Hayward Area Memorial Hospital

 In early August, 1929, work began on the construction of an Indian Hospital on the government owned property.
 The Sawyer County Record, dated August 21, 1929, stated that, “The building, of brick and tile, is considered modern in every detail.”
 The two-story, 32-bed hospital served the government complex until 1953.

 During the Depression, the Indian School property (except for the hospital) was taken over by the Department of Labor for the housing of transients.
-Area residents remember the transient camp well.
-Some Hayward residents lived there with their families or were employed there and others visited the camp.
-All remember the camp was almost completely self-sufficient.
+Hayward residents lived there with their families or were employed there and others visited the camp.
+Those who lived there indicated that the camp was almost completely self-sufficient.
 There were large gardens, farm animals, dairy cows and a “barn so clean you could eat off the floor.”
 A butcher shop employed men who were also in charge of the poultry and other animals that were raised for food.
 Fruits and vegetables were delivered to the cannery to be processed and distributed to prisons.
 The root cellar was completely full of potatoes and other vegetables.
 There was a gym for basketball games and other activities, an auditorium, recreation hall, greenhouse, laundry, sawmill and a church all on the acreage.

 Prosperity returned to the nation during the late 1940’s and by 1952, the last of the transients had been moved off the land.
 The camp was closed in 1952.